Esraa-Samir/image_to_text_recognition/README.md

 # Steps to create the model
 - Activate virtaul env
 - Run: pip install -r requirements.txt
-- Data_spliter.py is run once to split data between Data folder and Testing folder (Make sure you create the folders before running the script)
+- Run: python Data_spliter.py once to split data between Data folder and Testing folder (Make sure you create the folders before running the script and place the data into the Data folder)
-- Model hyperparameters were chosen using GridsearchCV to decide best compinations
+- Model hyperparameters were chosen using GridsearchCV to decide best combinations
-- Run image_to_text_recognition.py to train and evaluate the model
+- Run: python image_to_text_recognition.py to train and evaluate the model